 The proposed pipeline route and corridor has been selected following a series of preliminary investigations and analysis.

 The pipeline would be 350mm in diameter and approximately 7km in length.
 It is proposed to be mostly buried underground with small above-ground sections at each end of the pipeline to connect with established infrastructure.

 Supporting growth in aviation

 Melbourne Airport is Australia’s second busiest passenger airport, and the main aviation hub for the southern region of the country.
-Passenger numbers at Melbourne Airport are estimated to almost double by 2038 – increasing from 35 million to more than 67 million per annum (source: Melbourne Airport Master Plan 2018).
+Passenger numbers at Melbourne Airport are estimated to more than double by 2042 – increasing from 37 million to more than 76 million per annum (source: Melbourne Airport Preliminary Draft Master Plan 2022).

 In line with this projected increase in passenger numbers, the requirement for jet fuel is expected to increase significantly, with future demand expected to exceed the capacity of the existing fuel supply infrastructure.

 The proposed pipeline will:

 - Help to meet increasing demand for jet fuel and support future growth at Melbourne Airport.

 - Increase the supply security of jet fuel, which will contribute to the Victorian state economy.

 - Reduce the reliance on road transport for jet fuel supply, with fewer trucks required to deliver fuel to the airport.